-Awards: After receiving an Honorable Mention at ART COLOGNE in 2013, Hartware MedienKunstVerein (HMKV) has been nominated for the fifth time for the ADKV-ART COLOGNE Prize for Kunstvereine 2014 (after nominations in 2007, 2008, 2011, and 2013).
+Awards: HMKV receives the ADKV-ART COLOGNE Award for art associations 2017.
+In 2017, HMKV was nominated for the sixth time for this Award (after nominations in 2007, 2008, 2011, 2013, and 2014).
+In 2013 HMKV reveived an Honorable Mention in the framework of this Award.
 In 2013, HMKV’s exhibition Sounds Like Silence.
 John Cage – 4’33” – Silence Today was awarded the “Exceptional Exhibition of the Year 2012″ prize at the 55th International Exhibition of the Biennale di Venezia by the German section of AICA (International Art Critics’ Association).
 In 2011 HMKV received the JUMP Annual Sponsorship Award for Art Organisations funded by the Arts Foundation of North Rhine-Westphalia (Kunststiftung NRW).

 Inke Arns has been teaching at universities and art academies in Berlin, Leipzig, Zurich, Rotterdam, and Amsterdam (2000-2017), and has lectured and published internationally.
 Books include Neue Slowenische Kunst (NSK) – eine Analyse ihrer künstlerischen Strategien im Kontext der 1980er Jahre in Jugoslawien (Museum Ostdeutsche Galerie, 2002), Netzkulturen (Europäische Verlagsanstalt, 2002), Objects in the mirror may be closer than they appear!
 Die Avantgarde im Rückspiegel (Humboldt-Universität zu Berlin, 2004).